 What is my deductible?

 Is this per year or per claim?

-Is this per year or per claim?

 Is this for each covered family member?

 What is my co-payment?

 Do I need precertification for services?

 What services need precertification?

 How long before I receive the service must I precertify?

 Who do I call to precertify?

 Phone Number:

 Does my insurance require that I have a Primary Care Physician?

 Who is my Primary Care Physician?

 Address:

 Phone Number:

 Do I need a referral from my Primary Care Physician to see a specialist?

 Is there a list of providers that I need to choose from?

 Do I have the list?

 Where is the list?

 Coverage

 Home Care: Number of Visits:

 Private Duty Nursing: Number of Visits:

 Physical Therapy: Number of Visits:

 Occupational Therapy: Number of Visits:

 Speech Therapy: Number of Visits:

 Respiratory Therapy: Number of Visits:

 Inpatient Rehabilitation: Limits:

 Day Hospital/Treatment: Limits:

 Medical Equipment:

 Rental: Purc hase:

 acement:

 Medical Supplies:

 Prescriptions:

 Co-pay Amount:

 Long Term Care: Time e or Benefit Limit:

 Mental Health Benefits: Number of Visits:

 Substance Abuse Benefits: Limits:

 Transportation:

 Air: Ambulance:

 Llogo:+alipation

 Hospitalization

 Covered Hospitals:

-To there a limit to the number of days?

 Is there a limit to the number of days?

-What percentage is covered in network?
+What percentage is covered in network

 What percentage is covered out of network?

-, ,

 Is there an out of pocket maximum?

 Is there a lifetime maximum?
+Does the policy cover pre-existing conditions?

 Are there exclusionary clauses (experimental drugs/treatments)?

-Are there exclusionary clauses (experimental arags/ freatments)?
+The there exclusionally clauses (experimental arags) if earments)?

 Can I appeal a denial of payment?

 How do I appeal a denial of payment?

 Urgent Care and Emergency Care

 Who do I call first in an emergency?

 Phone Number:

 What emergency room can I use?

 Phone Number:

 Do I need to call before I am treated in an emergency room?

 Who do I call if I receive emergency treatment before I can get approval?

 How soon do I need to call?

 Who do I call on evenings or weekends?

 Do I need to get a visit to Urgent Care approved?

 Who do I call if I need to go to Urgent Care?

 Phone Number:

-Who do I call on evenings or weekends?
+Who do I call on evenings or weekends? -

 What Urgent Care do I use?

 Phone Number:

 What do I do if I am out of state? - -